vhh-project/vhh_archaivist_headless/vespa-api/README.md

 ### Success
 `200 OK`

-The response provides the uploaded document name (i.e. original name of the uploaded file), a download path for the source PDF, the amount of pages and the vespa-generated _ids_ and _pathIds_ for each page in order to be able to directly retrieve the page documents from the index.
+The response provides the uploaded document name (i.e. original name of the uploaded file), a download endpoint for the source PDF, the amount of pages and the vespa-generated _ids_ and _pathIds_ for each page in order to be able to directly retrieve the page documents from the index.
 ```jsonc
 {
     "document_name": "Chief-Signal-Officer_Annual-Report_1945_026-074_Chapter-2_Without-Images.pdf_OCR",